 “We worry about the wrong things, fail to worry about the right things, and fail to acknowledge and expand the things that are going well.
 For decades at Rockefeller University Jesse Ausubel has assembled assembled global data and trends [Dædalus] showing that humanity may be entering an exceptionally Green century.”

 1. Although I should note that others also blame 88 to 95% of ocean-borne plastic pollution on 10 big heavily-polluted rivers in India, China and Nigeria.
-So there may be more work do be done on the origins of the bulk of microplastics in the oceans.
+So there may be more work do be done on the precise origins of the bulk of microplastics in the open oceans.

 The ten rivers are: